ibm-cloud-docs/solution-tutorials/solution-template.md

 2. Keep each step as short as possible.
 3. Do not use blank lines between steps except for tips or images.
 4. *Avoid* really long lines like this one explaining a concept inside of a step.
 Do not offer optional steps or FYI inside steps. *Avoid* using "You can do ...".
 Be prescriptive and tell them exactly what to do succinctly, like a lab.
-5. Do not use "I" or "We will".
+5. Do not use "I", "We will", "Let's", "We'll", etc.
+6. Another step
+7. Try to limit to 7 steps.

 ### Sub section